HANDA OPERA ON SYDNEY HARBOUR

 Sydney weather is full of surprises so please bring warm and waterproof clothing, just in case.
 Please note that although umbrellas can be brought to the venue, out of consideration for other members of the audience they cannot be used during the performance.

 Ponchos will be available for customers who have not come prepared but because showers can be passing, ponchos will only be given out once it has been raining for 5 minutes straight.
-Ponchos will be available for collection from the front and back of the seating area.
+Ponchos will be available for collection from the front and back of the seating area and we ask customers to please keep in mind the time it takes to hand out ponchos, that a wait in the rain is likely (a good reason to come prepared with a poncho).
 Ponchos will be re-collected at the exits, to avoid littering the gardens and harbour area.

 Performance pauses and cancellations